pandosme/DetectX/README.md

 # DetectX

 Run custom trained data models.
-Please read Train-Build.md to understand how to train and build the package.
 This package includes MobileNet SSD COCO model.
 The idea is to replace this model with your own.
+Please read [Train-Build.md](https://github.com/pandosme/DetectX/blob/main/Train-Build.md) to understand how to train and build the package.

 # Pre-requsite
 - Axis Camera based on ARTPEC-8.
 A special firmware for ARTPEC-7 having a TPU can be requested.